Smart Urban Development

 How can we get more out of less?
 Waste is never a good thing.
 We have become far too used to creating excessive waste in our rapidly growing societies.
-Now and in the future, Smart Agriculture will include a suite of sensors and analytics to measure every drop of water, every kilowatt of energy, and even every pound of waste in a system.
+Now and in the future, Smart Agriculture will include a suit of sensors and analytics to measure every drop of water, every kilowatt of energy, and even every pound of waste in a system.
 Smart Resources Management will include a lively panel from the technology companies leading the way and a special talk by an industry expert.
 The applications for Smart Resource Management stretch far beyond agriculture and will be applicable in evolving urban centers into full fledged smart cities.

 How can we fund agriculture in the smart city?
 Bitcoin, Blockchain, Ethereum, ICO’s, Crowdfunding, VCs, Impact Investors?
 The list of established and emerging sources of funding gets longer and longer but what really makes sense for the new tech-focused urban farmers in and around Smart Cities?
 Our speakers for this topic have been hand selected from across the spectrum of funding methods to ensure that you get up to speed with all of your Smart Finance possibilities.
 Innovation grants, economic development incentives, and more will also be covered in panels and talks.